Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 Sometimes, an individual gives because they have a particularly strong personal connection to the cause or organization they’re supporting.

-For instance, a cancer survivor will be more inclined to give to a cancer research institute than someone whose life has never been affected by cancer.
+For instance, a cancer survivor will be more inclined to give to a cancer research institute than someone whose life has never been affected by the disease.
 Personal connections can be a huge driving force behind charitable donations.

 Societal Expectations

 Many people will give to a charity because their friends, family members, or coworkers are doing so.
-They donate because of peer pressure.
+They donate because of a sort of peer pressure known as social proof.

 Again, this motivational factor can be combined with any other.
 No one is only giving because their best friend made a donation.
 They’re giving for a variety of reasons, and societal expectations might happen to be one of them.